 Start By Leaving Aurora and Returning to Denver

 Head south out of Del Mar Park on Peoria about ½ block to the High Line Canal and take a right.
 In no time, you’ll arrive at Expo Park.
 At Alameda into the entry to Expo Park, there is an historic sign for the High Line Canal and then a small sign from the City of Aurora that says “Trail” with an arrow.
 The “Trail” sign goes to the Westerly Creek Trail through Expo Park.
-The High Line Canal Trail is the pebble trail on the right which parallels the Westerly Creek and then veers off to the right, west.
-That’s the one to take, and you can also add another creek to your nine, the Westerly Creek.
+The High Line Canal Trail is the pebble trail on the right, which parallels Westerly Creek and then veers west off to the right.
+That is the one to take, and you can also add Westerly Creek to your nine.

-The pebble trail continues along to High Line Canal Mile Marker 50, and then you’ll cross Havana and back into the City of Denver.
-The Loop moves westerly for quite time, and you’ll finally view mountains in the distance.
-Continue along the Loop which turns from pebble to asphalt to concrete.
+The pebble trail continues along the High Line Canal Trail Mile Marker 50, and then you cross Havana and back into the City of Denver.
+The Loop moves westerly for quite some time, and you will finally view mountains in the distance.
+Continue along the Loop, which turns from pebble to asphalt to concrete.
 As the Loop becomes more populous, so does the vegetation.
-Soon beautiful varieties of trees will shade you as you amble along, and you’ll certainly notice that water must have flown through the Canal much more recently.
+Soon beautiful varieties of trees will shade you as you amble along, and you will certainly notice that water must have flown through the Canal much more recently.

 The High Line Canal Meanders Behind Fairmount Cemetery

 In no time, you’ll come along the part of the High Line Canal Trail that goes behind Windsor Gardens.
 This active senior living community brings out many folks to the Loop.
 Continue along for about half a mile to the pump house and back entry into Fairmount Cemetery.

 Stop at the Cemetery and Appreciate All It Has to Offer